spgyip/olayc/README.md

 Overlay configuration
 ===================================

-OlayConfig is composition of multiple configure sources, each source is overlayed from bottom to top.
+Overlay configuration is composition of multiple configure sources, each source is overlayed from bottom to top.
 The top layer is visible if there is key conflicted among layers.

 ![layers](readme/images/layers.png)